austinddeshong97/SWDnD/Campaigns/Campaign01/Session_001.md

 > As you are about to lift off and set out, the hangar bay doors above you begin to close, and the bay lights illuminate to compensate for the loss of sunlight.
-Out of the cockpit windows, three squads of Imperial stormtroopers enter the Docking Bay and start to encircle your ship, followed by a figure in a gray armored uniform that stands out from the rest.
+Out of the cockpit windows, a squad of Imperial stormtroopers enter the Docking Bay and start to encircle your ship, followed by a figure in a gray armored uniform that stands out from the rest.
 A steady beeping and accompanying light emits from the comms panel, you are being hailed.

 <mark>If they decide to ignore the hail:</mark>

-> The stormtoopers board the *Sentinel's Stand*, followed by the officer.
+> The stormtroopers board the *Sentinel's Stand*, followed by the officer.

 `Continue with the officers remarks bellow`